 Option 1: only location coordinates of current cell center, and network is supposed to update the values every time when it is provided for Earth-moving cell.

 Option 2: multiple reference locations and its time information of Earth-moving cell.

+Option 3: based on the sub-satellite point derived by satellite ephemeris and the broadcasted location offset between sub-satellite point and the cell reference location

+Option 4: cell type (fixed or moving), reference location coordinates with a time stamp, and the velocity of reference location